exonum/exonum-doc/src/architecture/transactions.md

 Transactions are applied to the Exonum key-value storage sequentially in the same order transactions are placed into the blockchain.

+!!! note
+    Presently, the order of inclusion of transactions into a proposal is determined by the transaction hash.
+An honest validator takes transactions with the smallest hashes when building a proposal.
+This behavior shouldn’t be relied upon; it is likely to change in the future.

 All transactions are authenticated with the help of public-key digital signatures.
 Generally, a transaction contains the signature verification key (aka public key) among its parameters.
 Thus, authorization (verifying whether the transaction author